Big farms set to lose in EU agriculture subsidy shake-up

 Some of the toughest issues in the reform were agreed by EU leaders in February, including the overall size of the farm budget and the share each country will receive.

-Agriculture will consume nearly 40 percent of the bloc's 960 billion euro ($1.3 trillion) budget for 2014-2020 - the period covered by the reform - ensuring it remains the biggest single item of EU expenditure.
+Agriculture will consume nearly 40 percent of the bloc's 960 billion euro (847 billion pounds) budget for 2014-2020 - the period covered by the reform - ensuring it remains the biggest single item of EU expenditure.

 Europe's biggest agricultural producer, France, will continue to scoop the largest share of CAP funds at around 8 billion euros a year, followed by Spain and Germany each with about 6 billion annually.